unkn0wn-root/kioshun/CLUSTER.md

 # Kioshun Cluster

-## Status

-> **Experimental:** the cluster implementation is under active development.
-  Backward compatibility is not guaranteed across minor releases.
-Review release notes before upgrading.
-  Wire messages are stable at present, but new fields/messages may be added as features evolve.

 This document describes the distributed cache cluster components and protocols used by `kioshun/cluster`.
 It focuses on the replication model, failure handling, and the wire protocol.

 ## Usage Model (peer-to-peer)